 Take in the highlights of St Petersburg and Moscow before getting off the beaten track and exploring Russia's historic Golden Ring towns of Suzdal, Kostroma and Yaroslavl.
 Loaded to the hilt with beautiful architecture, golden spires and onion-domed monasteries, with picturesque countryside to boot, the Golden Ring is one of Russia's most enchanting destinations.

 Tuesday.
 Welcome to Russia.
 Arrival transfer from St Petersburg Pulkovo Airport to your hotel and check in.
-Later tonight you'll be treated to dinner with the rest of your group at the hotel, followed by an informative welcome meeting.
+At 7pm this evening meet your guide and the rest of the group for an informative welcome meeting and dinner at the hotel.
 Remainder of the evening at leisure - your tour guide can recommend some local bars for you to try out.

 Overnight: St Petersburg | Dinner

-This morning we arrive into Russia’s capital.
-Taking the metro, we will make our way to the legendary Red Square for the start of our walking tour.
+This morning we take the metro to legendary Red Square for the start of our walking tour.
 Here we will take in sights such as the epitome of Russian power – the Kremlin, Lenin’s Mausoleum and the ritzy GUM department store.
 At the south end of the square, feast your eyes on the iconic St Basil’s Cathedral.
 We also tour the mighty Kremlin, with a guided walk through the grounds to see numerous government buildings, gold-domed cathedrals and the Tsar Bell - which is the largest bell that never rang!
 If open, you can pay your respects to the grandfather of Communism at Lenin’s mausoleum.
 Remainder of the day is at leisure.

-During our stay in Moscow there will be the chance to join some of our optional evening excursions, such as a traditional Cossack Show or a Moscow by Night coach tour.
+During our stay in Moscow there will be the chance to join optional evening excursions, such as a traditional Cossack Show or a Moscow by Night coach tour and river cruise.
 Optional excursions are subject to availability and can be booked and paid for locally.